The Opposite of Spoiled by Ron Lieber

 - “Are we poor?”

-- Yes? → Be honest about current challenges, but reassure them about love, support, and community
+- Yes: be honest about challenges; emphasize love, support, and community

 - “Are we rich?”